بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 3 (So turn your vision again; do you see any flaw?/61:3)

 4 (Who has made the earth a resting-place for you and the samâ a canopy, and has sent down water from the sky and thereby brought forth fruits for your rizq./2:22)

 5 (Do you see any flaw?)

-6 1-‘Ilm al-yaqîn: Acquiring certain knowledge with the way of ‘Ilm.
-That is, knowing the existence of something with its proofs.
+7 1-‘Ilm al-yaqîn: Acquiring certain knowledge through ‘Ilm.
+That is to say, to know the existence of something through its indications.

-2-‘Ayn al-yaqîn: Acquiring certain knowledge by seeing.
-That is, the way to know something by seeing with the eye.
+2-‘Ayn al-yaqîn: Acquiring certain knowledge through seeing.
+That is to say, to know something by seeing it with the eye.

 3-Haqq al-yaqîn: Acquiring certain knowledge with its haqiqah.
 That is to say, to know something by getting inside it.
 We explain these three words through the lesson we received from our beloved Ustadh Hazrat Bediuzzaman:

 For example, we see smoke from a far distance.
 We know that there is a fire.
 This is called ‘Ilm al-yaqîn.
 We approach that smoke; we see the fire with our eyes.
 This is called ‘Ayn al-yaqîn.
 Then we get inside the nûr of the fire and understand the degree of its heat.
 This is called Haqq al-yaqîn.

 8 (Invading and pervading – Mustawlî: The manifestation of Allah’s attribute الاستواء (Istiwâ) belonging to His essence.)
 (Tr.)